iamcz/vim-presentation/05-etc.md

 # ETC

+- vim has its own scripting language... called vimscript
 - `:help` provides an interactive manual page for learning anything and everything vim
 - vimtutor is a program that interactively teaches you the basics of vim (preinstalled alongside vim IIRC)